• Art magazine

 Sustainability and environmental friendliness

-Food security
+Food safety

 Due to their antibacterial properties, wood is well suited for cutlery and kitchen utensils.

-Due to its antimicrobial properties, wood is well suited for cutlery and kitchen utensils.
+Due to its antimicrobial properties, wood is well-suited for cutlery and kitchen utensils.

-Photo by Louis Hansel @louishansel, via unsplash
+Photo by Louis Hansel @louishansel, via Unsplash

 Less damage to other materials